Skip to main content

 1. Set up an installed collector.
 (Skip this step if you have already set up the collector.)

-2. In Sumo select Manage Data > Collection > Collection.
+2. Classic UI.
+In the main Sumo Logic menu, select Manage Data > Collection > Collection.

 3. Click Add, and then Add Source.